a-reznic/buildtime-plugin/README.md

-Plugin that collects data for https://compilebenchmark.com/
+A plugin that collects data https://compilebenchmark.com/